Early Intervention Services for Infants, Toddlers, & Preschool Students

-Children, who are three years old to school entry age, are provided services through PA Department of Education (PDE) funding.
-This preschool program is presently coordinated by the Allegheny Intermediate Unit’s Early Childhood and Family Support Services program, DART (Discovery, Assessment, Referral, and Tracking).
-Information about these services can be provided by calling (412) 394-5736.
+The Pennsylvania Department of Education is responsible for providing services to preschool children from ages three through five.
+This program is presently coordinated by the Allegheny Intermediate Unit’s Early Childhood and Family Support Services program, DART (Discovery, Assessment, Referral, and Tracking).
+For information, contact: Allegheny Intermediate Unit: DART 412-394-5904.

 Local Resources for Parents